-World History II Honors Grade 10, by recommendation
+World History II Honors Grade 10

-World History II is a continuing exploration of the issues and events which have created world history from 1500 CE to our contemporary age.
-With particular attention to the theme of "revolution," students analyze the causes and effects of ongoing social, economic, political, religious, intellectual, and technological changes.
-They examine multiple perspectives, endeavoring to understand the interrelationships and diversity of our world.
-The course reinforces historical thinking skills, work habits, and analytical reading and writing, including the techniques of independent research.
+(by recommendation)

 The class will proceed at a faster pace than World History II.
 The course will use a greater span of supplemental primary sources and provide students with additional oral and written opportunities to demonstrate deep analysis and synthesis.
 This course expects independent understanding of textbook reading and is recommended for students who are highly motivated and meet the criteria for recommendation.